-Your students will speak French the whole time with our team of 15 French animateurs throughout the day, whatever they’re doing.
-In the evenings we invite a local figure, from farmer to politician, to speak at dinner.
+Your students will speak French throughout the school trip with our team of fifteen French animateurs.
+In the evenings we invite a local figure, from farmer to politician, to speak in French at dinner.

 Students are constantly confronted by political, social and religious issues, and are naturally stimulated to ask questions and exchange ideas, speaking and even thinking in French.
 Students can use tape recorders for interviews so they can study them later in detail.